5 Tips to Protect Your Vehicle from Theft

 What should you do if your vehicle is stolen?

-Should you become a victim of vehicle theft, the Texas Department of Motor Vehicles provides a good outline of steps to take.12 Naturally, you should immediately contact the police to file a report.
+Should you become a victim of vehicle theft, the Texas Department of Motor Vehicles provides a good outline of steps to take.11 Naturally, you should immediately contact the police to file a report.
 When you meet with the officer, you'll need to provide your Vehicle Identification Number (VIN), which may help law enforcement locate your car.
-Unsure where to locate the VIN of a missing vehicle?
-Review your insurance policy or loan documentation.
-If you cannot locate the VIN easily, consider reaching out directly to your insurance company or the financial lender who provided your car loan.
-They likely will have it on file for easy retrieval.

 After meeting with law enforcement, you'll want to report the theft or burglary to your insurance provider.
 Reporting a theft immediately can protect you if the thief uses your automobile to cause harm to others while in possession of it.
 For claims support, you’ll need to contact your insurance carrier directly using contact information on your vehicle policy or website.

->> Tip: Although no one anticipates vehicle theft, consider storing essential information such as the VIN, your license plate number and your insurance carrier's customer support number on your phone for easy reference.
+» Tip: Although no one anticipates vehicle theft, consider storing essential information such as the VIN, your license plate number and your insurance carrier's customer support number on your phone for easy reference.
 Own more than one vehicle?
 Store all of the relevant info in a single file and share it with drivers in your household.

 The takeaway